 The lower-gauge springs in the lumbar area are firmer, which can add support to your hips.
 The springs are all quite soft, which helps explain the mattress's overall medium-plush feel.

-The quilted top and polyfoam upper comfort foam are quite resilient, or bouncy, which contributes to the bounciness of the mattress.
-The memory foam lower comfort layer isn't very resilient, which is typical for memory foam, which is usually contouring and soft but not bouncy.
+The quilted top and polyfoam upper comfort foam are quite resilient, or bouncy, which contributes to the mattress's bounciness.
+The memory foam lower comfort layer isn't very resilient, which is typical of memory foam, as it's usually contouring and soft but not bouncy.
 The firmer transition layer below has a medium amount of resilience.